bots-go-framework/bots-fw/README.md

 **Reasons to use**:

  * Same code can work across different  messenger (_Telegram, Facebook Messenger, Viber, Skype, Line, Kik, WeChat, etc._)
- * You can tune your code to a specific messenger's APIs.
+ * You can tune your code to a specific messenger's UX.
  * i18n & l10n support (_multilingual_)
  * Can be hosted in cloud or just as a standard Go HTTP server.
 Supports [AppEngine](https://cloud.google.com/appengine/) standard environment.
  * It's fast